The Curriculum & Instruction Program

 NOTE: You will want to have your application, letters of

-recommendation, and transcripts to the Graduate College at least two
+recommendation, and transcripts to the Graduate College at least

-Department of Education receives your complete
+ensure the Department of Education receives your complete

 Summer Applications due February 1 - Applications reviewed from February 1 through 15th

 Fall Applications due April 1 - Applications reviewed from April 1 through 15th

 Applicants will be notified of their acceptance status within two

 weeks following the end of the review period.